 Mobile security solutions can also help to separate personal and business data.
 The mobile device controller should be unable to access employees’ personal apps, emails, etc. This ties into minimizing the invasiveness of cyber security solutions.
 This separation increases the organization’s security, but also indirectly improves employee morale and productivity.
 Check out our blog post to find out more on why mobile content filtering can lead to a better, more productive work environment.

 Why Corrata Doesn’t Require Change

 Corrata is already GDPR-compliant by design.
 Both our future and existing clients have nothing to worry about when using our unique technology because the Corrata app does all of its processing on-device, only reaching to the Corrata Cloud for threat intelligence and configuration information.
-This minimises invasiveness and eliminates the need for the organisation to log device usage.
-By minimising data collection Corrata minimises privacy concerns ensure that Corrata users stay safe and secure, from both cyber threats and GDPR concerns.
+This minimizes invasiveness and eliminates the need for the organization to log device usage.
+By minimizing data collection Corrata also minimizes privacy concerns and ensures that users stay safe and secure, from both cyber threats and GDPR concerns.

 In contrast, mobile security solution providers using the traditional VPN gateway or proxy approach must collect data on all employees’ internet usage for their security controls to function.
 Corrata is unique in that employee internet activity does not need to be viewed by any system external to the device.
 Corrata is just as powerful in protecting the device from web-based cyber threats, but every mobile device with the Corrata app installed simply has a filter, not a supervisor.
 If a device attempts to connect to a malicious host, the app simply blocks access to the host.
 Such an access attempt can be reported to the information security team as it is of legitimate interest (passing the proportionality test).
 However, the general private device activity of the employee remains private.